james-s-nduka/EthereumWindowsDev/README.md

 ![Screenshot](img002.png)

-Let that terminal window stay open while navigating to the root of YOUR contracts folder in a **new** console.
+Let the terminal window stay open while navigating to the root of YOUR contracts folder in a **new** console.

-You should be able to compile the example contracts by running ```truffle compile```.
+You should be able to compile the contracts by running ```truffle compile```.

 Now, to deploy the contracts to the simulated network.
 We need to first modify the ```\migrations\2_deploy_contracts.js``` file to instruct truffle the contract(s) to deploy to our local development network (see the example in the Essentials folder).